 Like the other WordPress theme builders on this list, Thrive Theme Builder also includes a dynamic tool to help you display content from custom fields in your designs.

-One unique thing about Thrive Theme Builder is that it comes bundled with the Shapeshift starter theme, which means you don’t necessarily need to design every single element of your site from scratch.
+One unique thing about Thrive Theme Builder is that it comes bundled with the Shapeshift starter theme, which means you don’t necessarily need to design every element of your site from scratch.
 You can build your theme from scratch if you want, though.

-Overall, all of Thrive Themes’ products are targeted more towards digital marketers and affiliates.
+Overall, Thrive Themes’ products are targeted more towards digital marketers and affiliates.
 If that fits your needs, you’ll probably like the built-in features for you (like easy email opt-ins and conversion-focused template designs).

 Whereas WPBakery Page Builder remains focused on page building, the Visual Composer name is now used for a full WordPress website builder.